2022–23 Hartlepool United F.C. season

 The 2022–23 season was the 114th season of competitive association football and 91st season in the Football League played by Hartlepool United Football Club, a professional football club based in Hartlepool, County Durham, England.
 Their 17th-place finish in 2021–22 meant it was their second successive season in EFL League Two.
 In addition to the league, they also competed in the FA Cup, the EFL Cup and the EFL Trophy.
 The 2022–23 season ran from 1 July 2022 to 30 June 2023.

 Paul Hartley was appointed as Hartlepool's manager ahead of the 2022–23 season and signed 17 new players.
 In September, he was sacked as manager after nine league matches.
 Hartley was replaced by Keith Curle the following day on an interim basis.
 Curle was given the role permanently in December before being sacked himself in February with the club in a precarious position.
 His replacement John Askey was not able to keep Hartlepool in the division.
 They were relegated back to the National League after finishing second bottom of the 24-team 2022–23 League Two.
 In the 2022–23 FA Cup, Hartlepool were eliminated in the third round, losing to Championship side Stoke City.
-They were relegated in the first round of the 2022–23 EFL Cup to Championship club Blackburn Rovers.
+They were beaten in the first round of the 2022–23 EFL Cup by Championship club Blackburn Rovers.
 Hartlepool were eliminated in the group stages of the 2022–23 EFL Trophy.